aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 automountServiceAccountToken: true
 ```

 Monitor the number of secrets in the cluster before it exceeds the limit of 10,000.
-You can get a total count of secrets in a cluster with the following commend.
+You can see a total count of secrets in a cluster with the following command.
+You should monitor this limit through your cluster monitoring tooling.

 ```
 kubectl get secrets -A | wc -l
 ```

 You should set up monitoring to alert a cluster admin before this limit is reached.
-Consider using external secrets management options such as [AWS Key Management Service (AWS KMS)](https://aws.amazon.com/kms/) or [Hashicorp Vault](https://www.vaultproject.io/).
+Consider using external secrets management options such as [AWS Key Management Service (AWS KMS)](https://aws.amazon.com/kms/), [Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/), or [Hashicorp Vault](https://www.vaultproject.io/).

 ## Limit Deployment history

 Pods can be slow when creating, updating, or deleting because old objects are still tracked in the cluster.
 You can reduce `therevisionHistoryLimit` of [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#clean-up-policy) to cleanup older ReplicaSets which will lower to total amount of objects tracked by the Kubernetes Controller Manager.
 The default history limit for Deployments in 10.

-If your cluster creates a lot of job objects through CronJobs or other mechanisms you should use the ttlSecondsAfterFinished setting to automatically clean up old pods in the cluster.
+If your cluster creates a lot of job objects through CronJobs or other mechanisms you should use the [`ttlSecondsAfterFinished` setting](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) to automatically clean up old pods in the cluster.
+This will remove successfully executed jobs from the job history after a specified amount of time.

 ## Disable enableServiceLinks by default

 When a Pod runs on a Node, the kubelet adds a set of environment variables for each active Service.
-Linux processes have a maximum size for their environment which can fill up if you have too many services in your namespace.
+Linux processes have a maximum size for their environment which can be reached if you have too many services in your namespace.
 The number of services per namespace should not exceed 5,000.
 After this, the number of service environment variables outgrows shell limits, causing Pods to crash on startup.

 There are other reasons pods should not use service environment variables for service discovery.
 Environment variable name clashes, leaking service names, and total environment size are a few.
 You should use CoreDNS for discovering service endpoints.